zeromq/pyzmq/README.rst

     $ python setup.py install

-Cython is not required to build pyzmq, but it is required if you want to develop pyzmq.
+Cython is not required to build pyzmq from a release package, but it is required if you want to develop pyzmq, or build directly from our repository on GitHub.

 Windows
 -------